TheGrimRepo/111dComments/R/ReadmeforR.md

 ## mergecleanpdf
 Runs text cleaning and unwraps text into one long string to get read for combining with api sourced comments

+##combinedComments.R
+Brings together the public comments pulled from the API and dowloaded from Regulations.gov